dsebastien/softwareArchitectureNotes/event-driven.md

-# Event-Driven Architecture
+# Event-Driven Architecture \(EDA\)

+## About

+EDA is an architecture paradigm centered around reacting to event notifications.

+Can help create scalable and highly response applications but is more complex and requires a different mindset during development.

+Example use cases:

+* chat sessions
+* social interactions
+* games
+* stock tickers
+* monitoring
+* dynamic data visualizations

+Define interactions and handles state changes through the production and reaction to events using publishers, subscribers and event mediators.

 ## Event Notification System

 * goals & benefits
-  * reverse dependencies
-  * decouple systems /modules
+  * decouple systems /modules & reverse dependencies
   * turn the _change_ into a first-class element
 * events vs commands
   * events: "Something has happened; I don't know or care what should/needs to happen next."